adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

 pretty obvious relationship, these all require global coordination and new public goods

-persistent constitutions and common resource rights could very plausibly govern a global or multi-planet society. the fluidity of these systems would make it quite straightforward to decide how to divide space resources, either by placing them into shared public governance as is done with things like national parks, or simply using markets driven by common resource taxes to fluidly decide ownership.
+persistent constitutions and common resource rights could very plausibly govern a global or multi-planet society. the fluidity of these systems would make it quite straightforward to decide how to divide space resources, either by placing them into shared public governance as is done with things like national parks, or simply using markets driven by common resource rights to fluidly decide ownership.
 -->

 ---